gigsy2025/Gigsy_Digitopia2025/docs/APPLICATION_STATUS_LIFECYCLE.md

   ```
 - **UI components:** Always derive labels (`APPLICATION_STATUS_LABELS[status]`) and badge variants from the canonical constants.
 Never inline user-facing copy for statuses.
 - **Convex modules:** Validate incoming status transitions against `APPLICATION_STATUS_ORDER` rather than ad-hoc unions.
+- **Automation:** Transitioning an application to `assigned` now triggers the Convex internal mutation `internal/chatAssignments:ensureAssignmentConversation`, bootstrapping a contract conversation between employer and assignee.
+Ensure any alternate assignment flows either reuse the same mutation or call the exported `ensureAssignmentConversationRef` helper to maintain chat idempotency.
 - **Analytics:** When aggregating metrics, rely on the exported order to ensure consistent charts and comparisons.

 ## 🔄 Change Management